 As inflation (CPI) continues to spread globally, the focus turns towards the producer price index (PPI) and whether PPI can match CPI.
 In essence, the question is this: are businesses able to pass on price increases and preserve/ enhance their margins?
 Raising prices is not always possible due to competitive pressures, contractual obligations, the elasticity of demand, and general customer resistance to paying more without a higher value add.
 In such situations, it is crucial to consider whether companies have pricing power and hence an ability to protect their margins.
 Generally, leaders operating in high barriers to entry businesses display characteristics of pricing power.
-TSMC, one of our top holdings, commands a nearly 100% market share in advanced semiconductor manufacturing and can therefore increase prices due to ongoing chip shortages.
-Techtronics, another long-term holding, has successfully improved its gross margins by approx. 50bps annually due to a combination of high-value-added premium products and cost control.
-Supermarkets such as Shoprite in South Africa and Walmex in Mexico have maintained gross margins of approx. 22-25% despite rising prices.
+One of our top holdings commands a nearly 100% market share in advanced semiconductor manufacturing and can therefore increase prices due to ongoing chip shortages.
+Another long-term holding has successfully improved its gross margins by approx. 50bps annually due to a combination of highvalue-added premium products and cost control.
+Supermarkets in South Africa and Mexico have maintained gross margins of approx. 22-25% despite rising prices.

 Raising prices is not always possible due to competitive pressures, contractual obligations, the elasticity of demand, and general customer resistance to paying more without a higher value add.

 O THEME SEVEN